-We tested the advantage of our model over simpler models that assume only site-specific ("site-specific-only model") or only site-nonspecific ("site-nonspecific-only model") dynamics.
-We created these simpler models by removing either the N(t) or the $S{k(t)}(t)$ term from the full model (Equation 1), that is, by setting N(t) = 0 in the site-specific-only model or $S{k(t)}(t) = 0$ in the site-nonspecific-only model.
-We then compared the proportion of variance explained by the full model with those explained by each of the 2 simpler models.
+Model comparison.
+We tested the advantage of our model over simpler models that assume only site-specific ("Site-specific-only model") or only site-nonspecific ("Site-nonspecific-only model") dynamics.
+We created these simpler models by removing either the N(t) or the $S{k(t)}(t)$ term from the full model (Equation 1), i.e. by setting N(t)=0 in the Site-specific-only model or $S{k(t)}(t)$ =0 in the Site-nonspecific-only model.
+We then compared the proportion of variance explained by the full model with those explained by each of the two simpler models.